House Construction Cost

 | Painting | Putty + local emulsion | 2-coat putty + Asian Apcolite | POP + Asian Royale / Berger Silk |

-If your quote doesn't name the steel brand, tile rate, or plumbing brand - you don't know which tier you're getting.
-A quote that says "good quality tiles" is not a specification.
-"Ceramic tiles at ₹55/sqft" is.
+If your quote does not name the steel brand, the tile rate, or the plumbing brand, you do not know which tier you are getting.
+"Good quality tiles" is not a specification.
+"Ceramic tiles at ₹55/sq ft" is.

 2026 material rates in Kerala